-Discovered in 1989, this jungle cave in the Tapir Mountain Nature Reserve is accessible via an hour’s ride from San Ignacio, Belize, and a walk for another hour across shallow rivers and through jungle.
+Uncovered in 1989, this jungle cave in the Tapir Mountain Nature Reserve is accessible via an hour’s ride from San Ignacio, Belize, and a walk for another hour across shallow rivers and through jungle.
 Here one arrives at the Actun Tunichil Muknal or “ATM” cave mouth.
-To gain access to the cave one must swim in and then wade up the cave river for another kilometer.
+To gain access to the cave, one must swim in and then wade up the cave river for another kilometer.

 The skeletons range in age from one year old to adult.
-Four of those sacrificed are infants between the ages of one and three, some of them stuffed into crevices and small adjoining caves.
-There is one child of seven, a teenager of fifteen who appears to have been bound before being killed, a twenty-year-old, and the rest are adults between the ages of thirty and forty-five.
+Four of those sacrificed are infants between the ages of one and three, some stuffed into crevices and small adjoining caves.
+There is one child of seven, a teenager of 15 (who appears to have been bound before being killed), a 20-year-old, and numerous adults between the ages of 30 and 45.
 Many of the younger skeletons show signs of cranial deformation or “skull shaping,” giving their heads a slightly elongated alien look.

-Almost all were killed by blunt trauma to the head, with some having had their entire skulls crushed.
+Almost all were killed by blunt trauma to the head—some had their entire skulls crushed.
 While the precise dating of the skeletons is difficult (due to their being essentially cemented to the cave floor by calcite) most of the pottery found at the site dates from between 700 and 900 AD, which is likely when the bodies found here were sacrificed.

 It is unknown what the circumstances of the sacrifices were, though some believe they were to appease the rain god Chac, or possibly the gods of the underworld.
 Another theory holds that these were believed to be witches (possibly suffering from some kind of mental or physical ailments) and that leaving them unburied in the cave would ensure that their spirits were trapped there.